 Procedures undertaken include coronary artery bypass grafts, valve repair, valve replacement, heart and lung transplantation, mechanical cardiac assist device implantation and a wide variety of thoracic operations and endoscopic procedures.

-The 32 bed critical care area (CCA) comprises eight cardiac recovery (CRU) beds dedicated to the care and treatment of patients for the first 24 hours following open heart surgery.
-The remaining 24 intensive care beds provide a flexible level of care for patients who require ongoing and more complex treatment and support.
-As a tertiary and national referral centre, the unit also admits patients needing treatment for heart failure, and following transplant and pulmonary thrombo-endarterectomy (PTE) surgery.
+The 33 bed critical care area (CCA) comprises six cardiac recovery (CRU) beds dedicated to the care and treatment of patients for the first 24 hours following open heart surgery.
+The remaining 27 intensive care beds provide a flexible level of care for patients who require ongoing and more complex treatment and support.
+As a tertiary and national referral centre, the unit also admits patients needing mechanical support such as extra corpreal membrane oxygenation (ECMO), treatment for heart failure, and following transplant and pulmonary endarterectomy (PEA) surgery.
 In addition we treat patients with cardiothoracic emergencies eg aortic dissection and chest trauma.

 Medical care is led by dedicated Consultant intensivists supported by a multidisciplinary team.
-This team includes referring and specialist consultants, specialist nurses, physiotherapists, pharmacists and dieticians.
+This team includes referring and specialist consultants, specialist nurses, physiotherapists, pharmacists, dieticians and speech language therapists.

 The consultant anaesthetists are all specialists in providing anaesthesia for patients undergoing of cardiothoracic surgery.

 The department accommodates a regular rotation of trainee anaesthetists of varying grades, from other hospitals in the region and is a renowned international centre for training in anaesthesia for cardiothoracic procedures.

 Consultant anaesthetists with a specific interest in critical care (intensivist) lead the daily care of all patients admitted to the critical care area, working closely with all other specialists within the hospital.

 The hospital resuscitation service is coordinated from the anaesthetic department.
 Another consultant runs a pain clinic.